UnderTheMoonspell/StationApp/README.md

 # StationApp

-Test Application for learning purposes
+Test Application for MEAN stack learning purposes.
+Not developed by some MEAN generator.

 To import files, in root directory: